dullhunk/whats-the-story-learning-glory/index.md

 The story of [the vision](https://github.com/dullhunk/cdyf/issues/1008) is based on three goals are

-1. research and discovery
+1. research and discovery `The quality of our research will place us among the top 5 UK universities in the Research Excellence Framework`
-2. teaching and learning
+2. teaching and learning `We will achieve a top quartile sector position for student satisfaction`
-3. social responsibility
+3. social responsibility `We will measure our success against a portfolio of measures and quality marks of social, cultural, economic and environmental impact`

 ![Image](https://github.com/user-attachments/assets/bcec2956-9886-4b79-8a4d-a586bb393ed4)